ahwillia/affinewarp/README.md

 ## Getting started

+After installing (see [below](#installing)), check out the demos in the [`examples/`](https://github.com/ahwillia/affinewarp/tree/master/examples) folder.

+* `Shift.ipynb` - demonstrates the essential ideas on a very simple, synthethic dataset containing only one neuron.
+* `OFC-2.ipynb` - shows a more complete analysis on real data.
+The tutorial uses a publicly available dataset from [crcns.org](https://crcns.org/), which can be found [here](https://crcns.org/data-sets/ofc/ofc-2/about-ofc-2).
+See `OFC-2-wrangle-data.ipynb` for instructions on downloading and organizing the dataset.

-After installing (see below).
-See the jupyter notebook demos in the [`examples/`](https://github.com/ahwillia/affinewarp/tree/master/examples) folder.
-The code is fairly well-documented but the tutorials can still be improved, so open issues if you run into trouble.
+The code is fairly well-documented but the tutorials can still be improved, so let us know if you run into trouble.

 ## Installing